Major Git projects such as CMake have a contributor workflow that goes like:

 git checkout -b add-feature1

-git checkout master git remote add upstream (URL of the main repo, not your fork) git fetch upstream git rebase upstream/master
+git checkout master git remote add upstream (URL of the original remote repo, not your fork) git fetch upstream git rebase upstream/master

-Now your master branch is up to date with the main project.
-4. update your local branch to main master
+Now the local master branch is up to date with the remote project.

 git checkout add-feature1 git rebase master

 This step “squashes” all your commits down to one.
 Be sure to make a copy of your fork directory first!

 git rebase -i HEAD~10 # or however many commits you made

 change all the “pick” of your changes to “s”, EXCEPT for the first commit you made.